 Accommodation ranges from comfortable, fully equipped and supervised homes to the security of a hostel living accommodation.
 Both options are situated in close proximity to the MyCiti Bus Routes.
 HC College is situated right next to the MyCity Bus Route making transport easily accessible to and from our campus.

 For those wanting private residence, the surrounding areas offer ample affordable accommodation to Cape Town’s student population.
 An immediate, updated report of accommodation availability can be provided at any time due to our direct correspondence with estate agencies in the Table View area.
 This allows us to readily and gladly assist the students and their families with accommodation needs, and with grouping students together to share accommodation.
 Please Contact us for more information.

-Register for Full Time, Part Time and Supported Learning Studies.
+Register for Full Time, Part Time or Supportive Learning Studies.

 Fields of Study Offered (Diplomas and Certificates)

 |When||Monday to Friday|

 |Time||9:00 to 16:00 weekdays|

 |Where||HC College - 60 Blaauwberg Road Table View|

 Students of HC College with guidence and assistance from HC College staff organise various events throughout the year.
 One such event is gaming nights hosted at HC College's Campus for those students who would like to play LAN/Network games.
 Games may vary and are dependant on individual demand.
 This is a good place to meet like minded friends and socialise with your fellow students.

 The next upcoming gaming event will take place at HC College's Blouberg campus, the event will be held in the first Semester of 2020.
 Please visit our Facebook page for more information, or alternatively email us at firstname.lastname@example.org There is a small spectator fee of R20 per person or R100 (pizza and cold drinks included) per gamer that is required.
 Bring your own PC, Monitor and peripherals.
 We provide the power and networking facilities.